knocklabs/docs/pages/getting-started/quick-start.md

 ### 5. Trigger your notifications

-Whenever you want to trigger a notification flow for a set of users, you simple call the `notify` function to trigger the flow for the recipients you define, and pass through the data required when the notification was designed.
+Whenever you want to trigger a notification flow for a set of users, you simple call the `notify` function to trigger the flow for the recipients you define, and pass through the data required when the notification flow was designed.

 ```javascript
 const Knock = require("@knocklabs/node");